 The Sadot School in Pardes Hanna Karkur, under the direction of Talmor Klus, fosters innovative entrepreneurial thinking in its students.

 Every year, the school organizes a fair of entrepreneurial products, to which the community is invited to watch the students presenting their projects, get impressed and even buy from the best of the children's products.

 Photo Gallery of the Entrepreneurship Fair:

-The "Bechor Levi" School in Rehovot, under the management of Yafit Narbat, held an end-of-year event for "The Academon Chick".
+The Bechor Levi School in Rehovot, under the management of Yafit Narbat, held an end-of-year event named "The Academon Chick".

 In the Academon the school allows students to choose an annual course that is taught once a week on Fridays.

-The Entrepreneurship Program for Kids was one of the elective courses and it was called "Invitation to invention".
+The Entrepreneurship Program for Kids was one of the elective courses and it was called "Invitation to Invention".

 The teacher Mali Ben Simhon led the entrepreneurship course for fifth and sixth graders and the teacher Rivka Cohen led the entrepreneurship course for third and fourth graders.